 (3) Should a two-thirds majority not be obtained by either of the remaining two candidates in three further ballots, the election shall be postponed to the following day.

-(4) Synod may re-open the list of candidates in accordance with the provisions of these rules and the Constitution of ELCSA (N-T).
+(4) Synod may re-open the list of candidates in accordance with the provisions of these Rules and the Constitution of ELCSA (N-T).

 (5) Should a two-thirds majority also not be obtained in two further ballots, the Bishop will then be elected by an absolute majority in the final ballot.